section-engineering-education/engineering-education/articles/performance-optimization-techniques-for-node-js/index.md

 ### Gzip compression

 Gzip compresses HTTP requests and responses.
 [Gzip](https://nginx.org/en/docs/http/ngx_http_gzip_module.html) compresses response before sending them to the browser hence, the browser takes a short time to fetch them.
-Gzip also compresses the request to the remote server, which significantly increases web performance
+Gzip also compresses the request to the remote server, which significantly increases web performance.

 When using [ExpressJS](http://expressjs.com/), you can choose to use [compression](https://github.com/expressjs/compression) (a Node.js compression middleware that supports deflate and Gzip and serve static content).
 Using compression library `app.use()` will compression every request that passes [through the middleware will be compressed](https://github.com/expressjs/compression).